omid-moradi/Neural-Network_Course/README.md

 - [Dr.Masoudnia]

 ## Overview
-This repository contains the materials for the all homework assignment in the Fall 2024 Machine Learning course.
+This repository contains the materials for the all homework assignment in the Fall 2024 Neural Networks course.